 I asked a few other bloggers about their own blogging process:

 Louise from Pink Pear Bear says: I take all my photos first and then sit down in my office with my laptop and most importantly a cup of tea.
-I write the whole post in one go usually, then read back and make changes and edits and add in the photos at appropriate points.
+I write the whole post in one go usually, then read back and make changes and edits and add the photos at appropriate points.
 Finally, I check the SEO, that I have a featured image chosen, add tags and then publish.
 After that, I share on social media.

 Leona from Wandermust Family says: To make sure I can publicise posts enough when published, I tend to batch write posts (try and always have a month scheduled) then can give sm plenty of time after publishing.